The Edge of Democracy: Other criticisms and repercussion

-Contrary to the comments mentioned above, TV presenter Pedro Bial (from Rede Globo) called the documentary "unbearable" and said that "it's a film by a girl telling her mother that she did everything right, that she's there following her mother's orders and inspiration, we're from the left, we're good, we didn't do anything, we don't have to do self-criticism.
+Though the film drew generally positive critical reviews, it drew some negative reactions as well.
+TV presenter Pedro Bial, from Rede Globo, called the documentary "unbearable" and said that "it's a film by a girl telling her mother that she did everything right, that she's there following her mother's orders and inspiration, we're from the left, we're good, we didn't do anything, we don't have to do self-criticism.
 It was the bad guys in the market, these ugly people, white men, who hurt us and took us out of power because the PT (Workers Party) was always wonderful and Lula is incredible".
 After the criticism he received for the alleged offensive and macho tone of this comment, including by Dilma Rousseff herself, he wrote an article for O Globo asking for "peace" and the episode had repercussions in the Brazilian media.

-The documentary also stimulated much debate within the Brazilian society, with director Petra Costa's social media accounts becoming a place of intense political debate and growing interest from her followers (198.7k on Twitter; 349k on Instagram; and 86k likes on Facebook) Costa has been invited to share her political views in editorials for The Guardian and New York Times, in which she wrote about President Bolsonaro's war against the truth and the erosion of Brazilian democracy, mirroring similar processes elsewhere in the world, especially the United States.
+The documentary also stimulated much debate within the Brazilian society, with director Costa's social media accounts becoming a place of intense political debate and growing interest from her followers (198.7k on Twitter; 349k on Instagram; and 86k likes on Facebook) Costa has been invited to share her political views in editorials for The Guardian and The New York Times, in which she wrote about President Bolsonaro's war against the truth and the erosion of Brazilian democracy, mirroring similar processes elsewhere in the world, especially the United States.

 Michel Temer, who was one of the presidents portrayed in the film, said in an interview with Folha de S. Paulo that "the images are real, [the documentary is] very well photographed, very well produced, however, there is a political, partisan and personal stance that takes away the credibility of the film".